kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 lifecycle of the eviction request, and to handle the change of ownership between requesters and between interceptors.
 This is better done through a standalone API resource object.

+Alternatively, additional subresource(s) could be used to store information in the pod.
+These subresources could offer similar actions and information as the EvictionRequest.
+RBAC could be also used to control the access to these subresources.
+However, this approach has the following
+disadvantages:
+- RBAC cannot be very granular, or we would need a large number of subresources.
+- The new API surfaces is not small and would increase the size of the Pod object.
+- Updates and interactions with the pod are expected to be quiet frequent.
+This could weigh on the current pod watches, as not every observer is interested in the eviction updates.
+- It is more difficult to extend the subresource API.

 ### Pod API

 The original proposal in the [Declarative Node Maintenance KEP](https://github.com/kubernetes/enhancements/pull/4213)